 Snake Power Animal

-As a power animal, the snake will guide you through your transformation.
-If you want to bring about significant changes in your life, do not be afraid to call out the snake for help.
-As the snake sheds its skin to get rid of all the bacteria and filth it has accumulated, so can you.
+As a power animal, the Snake will guide you through your transformation.
+If you want to bring about significant changes in your life, do not be afraid to call out the Snake for help.
+As the Snake sheds its skin to get rid of all the bacteria and filth it has accumulated, so can you.
 You have the power to shed off your past and your guilt, for a fresh new you to be reborn.

 IV